Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get the funds you need without restrictions on what type of car you can purchase.

-Our guide gives you the lowdown on unsecured car loans, so you know exactly what’s involved.
-You can also compare a number of unsecured car loan options below.
+Our guide gives you the lowdown on unsecured car loans, so you know what it involves.
+You can also compare several unsecured car loan options below.

 Unsecured car loans comparison

-For more information on any of these loans, simply click “More Info” to be taken to our review pages.
+For further information on any of these loans, click “More Info” to be taken to our review pages.
 To apply for a loan, click “Go to site.”

 What is an unsecured car loan?

-An unsecured car loan is one which allows you to purchase a vehicle without attaching the car itself as security.
-With these type of loans, lenders typically don’t restrict the type of vehicle you can buy, such as it being under a certain age or of a specific value.
+An unsecured car loan allows you to purchase a vehicle without attaching the car itself as security.
+With these loans, lenders typically don’t restrict the type of vehicle you can buy, for example, under a certain age or of a specific value.

 However, an unsecured car loan is riskier for the lender because there is no security attached, so you should expect a higher interest rate than you would with a secured car loan.
 You may also be subject to stricter eligibility criteria regarding your financial stability.